astronomer/docs/astro/connect-external-services.md

 Each cluster on Astro runs in a dedicated VPC.
 To set up private connectivity between an Astro VPC and another VPC, you can set up a VPC peering connection.
 Peered VPCs provide additional security by ensuring private connectivity, reduced network transit costs, and simplified network layouts.

-To create a VPC peering connection between an Astro Cluster's VPC and a target VPC, reach out to [Astronomer support](https://support.astronomer.io) and provide the following information:
+To create a VPC peering connection between an Astro cluster's VPC and a target VPC, reach out to [Astronomer support](https://support.astronomer.io) and provide the following information:

 - Astro cluster ID and Name
 - AWS Account ID or GCP Project ID of the target VPC